dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

             ]
         }

+        new-bar {
+            description = "Replace the old bar routes with new ones."

+            available-versions = [ 1, 2, 3 ]
+            default-version = 3
+            enabled-by-default = yes
+            override-allowed = yes

+            expiration-date = "2021-12-01T00:00:00Z"

+            developer-emails = [
+                "A developer <a.developer@example.org>"
+            ]
+        }

-        fast-bar {
+        fast-baz {
-            description = "Replace the slower, more accurate bar route with a faster, less accurate one."
+            description = "Replace the slower, more accurate baz route with a faster, less accurate one."

             available-versions = [ 1 ]
             default-version = 1